-Dear Dr. Parsa,
+Dear Dr. Mohebi,

-My only concern with these fibers is that they may weaken the hair shaft and progress hair loss further, faster.
-Do you have any experience from your customers on this matter?
-And if so, is it detrimental indeed?
-As I’ve mentioned before, based on all the reviews I could possibly get my hands on, it is said that this product works wonders, particularly for people, like myself, who have eventual surgery on their minds.
-I believe it will hold over quite well till the next session.
-Please feel free to post this on your forum.
-I trust your excellent judgement on this so sensitive matter.
+My only concern with these fibers is that they may weaken my hair shaft and make my hair loss progress even further and faster.
+Do you have any experience from your patients on this matter?
+If so, is it as detrimental as I am worried about?
+As I’ve mentioned before, based on all the reviews I could get my hands on, it is believed that this product works wonders.
+It also seems ideal, for people like me, who have future surgery on their minds.
+I believe it will hold over quite well until my next session.
+Please feel free to post this on your website as I trust your excellent judgement on this sensitive matter.

 It is always good to hear from you.
 Toppik is indeed a safe product that minimizes the contrast between the hair and the scalp and makes the hair look thicker.
 There are no reported effects regarding weakening the hair shafts from Toppik.
 In addition, I have not seen any negative effects from Toppik on either transplanted hair or native hair.